The Discursive Struggle for Digital Sovereignty: Security, Economy, Rights and the Cloud Project Gaia-X

 Abstract

-This article explores the struggle for ‘digital sovereignty’ in the European Union.
-A seeming contradiction – the internet, after all, spans the globe – digital sovereignty is portrayed as the winning geo-economic formula to keep the EU secure, competitive, and democratic in the digital future.
+This article explores the struggle for ‘digital sovereignty’ in the European Union (EU).
+A seeming contradiction – the internet, after all, spans the globe – digital sovereignty is portrayed as the winning geoeconomic formula to keep the EU secure, competitive and democratic in the digital future.
 Approaching digital sovereignty as a discursive claim and analysing it through a case study of the European cloud project Gaia-X, we show that there is no singular understanding of digital sovereignty in the EU.
-Instead, we identify six markedly different conceptions across the domains of security, economy and rights.
-The article outlines three scenarios for how the digital sovereignty agenda may develop and thus shape the EU’s digital policy and the EU’s relations with the rest of the world: constitutional tolerance (where the conceptions co-exist), hegemony (where one conception dominates), or collapse (where the agenda falls apart due to inbuilt conceptual contradictions).
+Instead, we identify six different conceptions across the domains of security, economy and rights.
+This article outlines three scenarios for how the digital sovereignty agenda may develop and thus shape the EU's digital policy and its relations with the rest of the world: constitutional tolerance (where the conceptions co-exist), hegemony (where one conception dominates) or collapse (where the agenda falls apart due to inbuilt conceptual contradictions).

 Original languageEnglish